 Sadly of course, this means that things can’t be as they were, at least initially, before we closed.
 But we hope you understand and will be patient with us as we take these actions, to both mitigate risk and ensure that we’ll be able to get things back on track, as far as possible.
 We are working within a constantly evolving situation, and the service we can offer will change alongside this.

 From current thinking, COVID-19 is transferred via respiratory droplets, and breathing these in presents the biggest infection risk.
 The more people in an area and the longer they stay, the greater the risk of passing on the disease.
-Therefore, we will need to limit the number of people in the building, so entry at this stage will be by appointment only.
+Therefore, we will need to limit the number of people in the building, so entry at this time will be by appointment only.